Health Science (B.S.)

 Majoring in health science starts with the basic — health.
 With each class, you’ll dive into specifics pertaining to your personal interests while always keeping a strong focus on health care.
-Some of our students see themselves in a Third-World country helping teach populations about disease prevention and sanitation.
+Some of our students see themselves in developing nations helping teach populations about disease prevention and sanitation.
 Others envision a more administrative role in a traditional hospital setting or volunteer health agency, while of course, many plan to go into medicine, dentistry, physical therapy and more.
 Anything is possible when you join one of the largest industries in the nation.
 No matter your dreams, we’ll provide you with the tools and training.
 Our graduates and our professors have worked and are working all over the world in every imaginable health-focused area.

 - In line with Clemson's land-grant mission, our program is focused on giving back to the people of South Carolina in the area of health.

 - Electronic internship portfolios have been key to our graduates' gaining employment and admission to graduate and professional schools.

 - Clemson-community partnerships allow our students to be part of health care to migrant populations, a mobile clinic, and breast and cervical cancer screenings, among other initiatives.

 The curriculum consists of core courses such as epidemiology, research and evaluation strategies, and human health and disease.
 With a couple of additional classes, you can get your degree with a focus in one of our three concentration areas.
 Everyone completes an individualized internship, including preparation of an electronic internship portfolio.

 Your classes in this concentration focus on teaching you how to assess, plan, communicate, implement, manage and evaluate public health promotion problems.
 As you go, you’ll learn how to work effectively with different populations of people, and determine what problems they face and how to best treat them.